anonymousbruv/fieldd-extension-privacy/README.md

-# FieldD Extension Privacy Policy
+# Fieldd Extension Privacy Policy

 This repository contains the privacy policy for the FieldD Chrome Extension.